 Shift CapEx to OpEx: Desktop as a Service utilizes virtual machines in the Cloud, causing less strain on physical hardware.
 Your IT team can extend the life of legacy desktops or substitute them with smaller machines running thin client applications.
 In addition, management and maintenance are handled by the DaaS provider in a data center, which eliminates equipment replacement costs.
 Scale your desktop use to match school capacity.
 Spending money on idle desktops during summer vacation seems like a waste.
 DaaS allows for reduced or increased implementation and pay as you go, so your IT staff can spin up the exact number of desktops needed at any given time.

 Full-time Management & Support: Desktop as a Service works from a central dashboard.
 Instead of walking to each individual machine to make time-consuming changes, your IT staff can install system updates and configure applications for all devices at once.
 Technology is deployed to replace manual tasks with automation, increasing productivity and efficiency, especially for schools with large computer labs and libraries.
 “As a Service” expresses a partnership in which the provider will continue to support your school’s technology post-implementation.
-This includes hands-on or remote troubleshooting from engineers and customer services desks.
+This includes hands-on or remote troubleshooting from engineers and customer service desks.

 Increased Security: Network security monitoring and content filters protect against sensitive data loss and malware attacks.
 Unlike traditional desktops that store data at the endpoint, DaaS virtually transfers data to the Cloud and wipes it from the desktops after each session.
 A central access point with continuous monitoring is less vulnerable to threats than multiple endpoint devices.

 Consistent Application Access: Desktop as a Service creates a standardized experience that is available from anywhere.
-Any device can access digital resources from the Cloud; a program that teachers instruct with in class can be opened by a student studying at home.
+Any device can access digital resources from the Cloud; a program that teachers instruct within class can be opened by a student studying at home.
 To conquer the division of needs, teachers can build the required virtual application buckets for specific classes or grades.
 A teacher’s workday doesn’t end when he/she leaves the school building.
 Nights spent creating lesson plans, checking emails, and grading papers are optimized with DaaS.
 Teachers can log in from home and view the same desktop with all available features.

 Encourage Innovation: Education delivery has transformed from paper and textbooks to online homework and testing.
 To meet students where they are in terms of learning, teachers are responding with software instruction tools that are digitally accessible and interactive.
 Desktop as a Service gives IT staff more time to add new innovations as teachers discover them.
 With DaaS running on less power-hungry machines, teachers can operate more dynamic media in classrooms and labs.
 CAD applications and streaming video have the necessary connectivity to avoid bogging down the network.